georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 ## Logging Experiment

 Let's add some logging code to this file and check logging output.
-If you are not familar with Python logging module, take a look at the [Python Logging Howto Page](https://docs.python.org/3/howto/logging.html).
+If you are not familiar with Python logging module, take a look at the [Python Logging Howto Page](https://docs.python.org/3/howto/logging.html).
 This 15 minutes [youtube video](https://youtu.be/-ARI4Cz-awo) explains the basics of logging very well.

 In order to
-modify files in the system extenson directory, we need to change the directory and file permissions.
+modify files in the system extension directory, we need to change the directory and file permissions.
 Run those bash commands when you are in the `system extension` directory.
 Be sure to make a copy of the directory before modifying files.